Best of Argentina Trip

 Have you ever climbed high in life?
 Today is your chance!
 You’ll visit the Cordillera de los Andes, one of the largest mountain ranges in the world, and the backbone of Latin America.

 This day starts bright and early in the morning, right after breakfast.
-We’ll pick you up at your hotel and take you on a 12-hour trip to visit stunning viewpoints and discover stunning views of Mount Aconcagua (22600 f.a.s.l), the second-highest peak in the world after the Himalaya Range.
+We’ll pick you up at your hotel and take you on a 12-hour trip to visit stunning viewpoints and discover stunning views of Mount Aconcagua (22600 f.a.s.l), the second-highest peak in the world after the Himalayas Range.

 Make sure to bring your coat!
 Even in Summer, it always gets cold at higher altitudes.
-We’ll take National Route 7 to get to the impressive Potrerillos’ viewpoint, where you’ll see a colossal dam at the edge of the enthralling Cacheuta Valley, famous for its thermal waters.
+We’ll take National Route 7 to get to the impressive Potrerillos viewpoint, where you’ll see a colossal dam at the edge of the enthralling Cacheuta Valley, famous for its thermal waters.

-Further ahead, the Puente del Inca will arise at the verge of Las Cuevas river.
+Further ahead, the Puente del Inca will arise at the verge of the Las Cuevas River.
 This beautiful natural monument is famous for its healing hot springs and its golden-tinted rocks.
 There was a time when this bridge didn’t even exist.
 The legend says that a group of Inca warriors, trying to help the emperor’s son to reach the healing waters, grabbed their hands and made a human bridge which the gods decided to transform into the actual rocky bridge.

 From here, you’ll also appreciate the magnificence of Mount Aconcagua, the “Colossus of America”.
 We’ll continue visiting Los Penitentes, the famous ski center, and in the town of Las Cuevas (at 10500 f.a.s.l) we’ll stop to have lunch (not included) before heading to the Cristo Redentor de los Andes (Andes Christ Redeemer).